linuxserver-archive/docker-serviio/READMETEMPLATE.md

 ## Setting up the application

 The webui is on port 8780.
 Add as many media folder mappings as required with `-v /media/tv-shows` etc...
-Also you can setting a mapping for transcoding `-v /tmp`  ensures that the container doesn't grow unneccesarily large.
+Also setting a mapping for transcoding `-v /tmp`  ensures that the container doesn't grow unneccesarily large.

 ## Updates